Skip to Content

 Instructions

-• Add oil to a sautepan, then cook the onion and red bell pepper over medium heat until the onions become translucent and soften.
+• Warm oil in a saute pan over medium heat.
+Then, cook the onion and red bell pepper until the onions become translucent and soften, for about 10 minutes.
 Stir in the garlic and saute for another minute.

-• Make a well in the tomato mixture using your the back of a spoon.
-Add an eggs to the well and repeat with the remaining eggs.
-Finish the dish in the oven and bake for 5-10 minutes until the whites have set.
+• Make a well in the tomato mixture using the back of a spoon.
+Add an egg to the well and repeat with the remaining eggs.
+Cover and bake it in the oven for 5-10 minutes until the whites have set.
+Garnish with fresh mint.

 Notes

-• If you have hotspots in your oven, I recommend rotating the pan halfway through the bake time.
+• If you have hotspots in your oven, I recommend rotating the pan halfway through.

 Nutrition Disclosure: